gugsmonteiro/plymouth_theme_greenworld/README.md

 Extract greenworld on /usr/share/plymouth/themes/ with root previleges.

-Once installed you can set it as your theme:
+Once extracted you can set it as your theme:

     sudo plymouth-set-default-theme -R greenworld